Honduras

 Contingent liabilities

-Provisions for contingent liabilities, such as severance pay, are not deductible for tax purposes; actual payments during the fiscal period, for those liabilities, are considered to be deductible expenses.
+Provisions for contingent liabilities (such as severance pay) are not deductible for tax purposes.
+However, actual payments made during the fiscal year are considered deductible expenses.

 Fines and penalties